-Hiring the first salesperson at your SaaS company is one of the most important decisions you’ll make as a founder.
+Hiring your first salesperson at a SaaS company is one of the most important decisions you’ll make as a founder.
 If you make the right decision, you’ll begin to create a sustainable revenue stream, and your first hire will pave the way to creating a robust sales team.
 However, making the wrong decision can be extremely detrimental to your company – you’ll waste valuable time and money, which can be disastrous during the first couple years of your startup.

 Additionally, you can begin to create your sales process and customer tracking, so your first sales hire isn’t creating these processes from scratch.